hira299/Caesar-Cipher-Project-Using-Streamlit/README.md

 # Caesar-Cipher-Project-Using-Streamlit
-Here's a README file for your Caesar Cipher project using Streamlit:

----

-# Caesar Cipher

 This project is a simple implementation of the Caesar Cipher, a well-known encryption technique, using the Streamlit library in Python.
 The Caesar Cipher is a type of substitution cipher where each letter in the plaintext is shifted by a certain number of positions down or up the alphabet.